duncantmiller/redwoodpowerfund.com/src/_posts/2024-10-29-introducing-rozero-labs-and-our-new-protoype-rozero-bot.md

 published: true
 ---

-We are excited to announce that our company is evolving!
+Our company is evolving!
 Effective immediately, we are changing our name from Rose City Robotics to **RoZero Labs**.

 Along with this rebrand, we are excited to introduce our latest prototype: RoZero Bot (also known as RoZe), which we are now using in our lab to collect machine learning datasets.